SNAP supports work.

-Most SNAP participants who can work, do work.
+While SNAP is intended to ensure that no one in our land of plenty should fear going hungry, it also reflects the importance of work and responsibility.
 SNAP rules require all recipients meet work requirements unless they are exempt because of age or disability or another specific reason.
-Children, seniors, and those with disabilities comprise almost two-thirds of all SNAP participants.
-Among households that include someone who is able to work, more than 75 percent* had a job in year before or after receiving SNAP.
+(Children, seniors, and those with disabilities comprise almost two-thirds of all SNAP participants.)
 Forty-three percent of SNAP participants live in a household with earnings.

 Some of these working individuals are ABAWDs, or able-bodied adults without dependents.
 ABAWDs must meet special work requirements, in addition to the general work requirements, to maintain their eligibility.